There are four main components of the curriculum:

 Years 4 and 5: These two years form the final part of the core and take the form of a series of clinical attachments through Medicine, Surgery, Psychological Medicine, Child Health, Obstetrics and Gynaecology and General Practice.
 A series of Academic Days during the clinical attachments continues the process of integrating the biological and clinical sciences.
 Continuing training is given in both communication skills and clinical skills.

-Standard entry: 5 or 6 Highers at AAAAA or AAAABB (by end of S5) including Biology, Chemistry and either Maths or Physics plus English at National 5 at B. You must achieve at least 2 Advanced Highers at AB plus an additional Higher at B OR 3 Advanced Highers at BBB in S6.
-(It is acceptable to take Biology/Chemistry/Maths or Physics as a crash Higher in S6 provided Grades AAAAA or AAAABB are achieved by the end of S5).
+Standard entry: 5 Highers at AAAAA (by end S5) including Biology, Chemistry and either Maths or Physics plus English at National 5 at B. You must achieve at least 2 Advanced Highers at AB plus an additional Higher at B OR 3 Advanced Highers at BBB in S6.

 All applicants must take the University Clinical Aptitude Test (UCAT) as part of the selection process for medicine.